apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Trump picks Mike Huckabee, pro-Israel conservative, as ambassador**
+**Nvidia and SoftBank pilot world's first AI and 5G telecom network**

-You can read more about it [here](https://www.reuters.com/world/trump-picks-ex-arkansas-gov-mike-huckabee-be-israel-ambassador-2024-11-12/).
+You can read more about it [here](https://www.reuters.com/business/media-telecom/nvidia-softbank-pilot-worlds-first-ai-5g-telecom-network-2024-11-13/).

 ## Requirements
 - Python 3.8